-Registered Shareholders who are unable to attend the Meeting online are requested to complete, date, sign and return the proxy form to TSX Trust, by mail, at Proxy Department, P.O.
-Box 721, Agincourt, ON M1S 0A1, or by Fax: 416-595-9593 no later than 9:00 a.m.
-(Toronto time) on June 20, 2023 or, if the Meeting is adjourned or postponed, no later than 48 hours prior to the time of such postponed or adjourned meeting (excluding Saturdays, Sundays and holidays).
+Registered Shareholders who are unable to attend the Meeting online are requested to complete, date, sign and return the proxy form to TSX Trust Company Proxy, by mail, at P.O.
+Box 721, Agincourt, Ontario, M1S 0A1, not later than 9:00 a.m.
+(Toronto time) on June 17, 2025 or, if the Meeting is adjourned or postponed, no later than 48 hours prior to the time of such postponed or adjourned meeting (excluding Saturdays, Sundays and holidays).